ethereum/homestead-guide/source/glossary.rst

 .. _dec-app:

    decentralized application (= dapp_)
-      Service that operates without a central trusted party.
+      A service that operates without a central trusted party.
 An application  that enables direct interaction/agreements/communication between end users and/or resources without a middleman.
 See :ref:`dapps`.

    DAO
-      decentralized autonomous organization
-      DAO is type of contract on the blockchain (or a suite of contracts) that is supposed to codify, enforce or automate the workings of an organization including governance, fund-raising, operations, spending and expansion.
+      A DAO (decentralized autonomous organization) is a type of contract on the blockchain codifies, enforces or automates the workings of an organization including governance, fund-raising, operations, spending and expansion.

    identity
       A set of cryptographically verifiable interactions that have the property that they were all created by the same person.